 What is Faith Works?

-A Typical Sunday Morning:
+A Typical Wednesday Evening:

-- Our morning will start out with an opening prayer that will also be up on screen to help your child learn some basic prayers or begin to familiarize them with other standard Catholic Prayers.
+- Our evening will start out with an opening prayer that will also be up on screen to help your child learn some basic prayers or begin to familiarize them with other standard Catholic Prayers.

 - We will then move into a fun and engaging Large Group Activity that will encourage your child to relate to the main focus of the Gospel for that week.